 How do consumers really feel about your brand?
 What about your competitors?
 Or the latest trend?

-Companies can leverage sentiment analysis tools to answer these questions and better understand how audiences feel about any topic.
-As part of our ongoing Elements of Social Media Analytics series, this post dives into what sentiment analysis is and how brands can use it today.
+Companies can leverage consumer insights tools to answer these questions and better understand how audiences feel about their brand, products, or any other topic.
+As part of our ongoing Elements of Social Media Analytics series, this post dives into what sentiment analysis is and how brands can use it to understand brand perception.

 Why Sentiment Matters